Advanced Certificate in Co-occurring Disorders

 Students may complete the certificate in conjunction with, or subsequent to, the MS in Rehabilitation Counseling, Concentration in Clinical Mental Health and Clinical Rehabilitation Counseling-LPCC.
 Students must complete a master’s degree in order to qualify for the LAADC credential.

-Dr. Sonia Peterson is the program advisor for the Certificate in Psychiatric Rehabilitation program.
-She meets with each certificate student to design an individualized program of study based on the student’s educational background and professional experience.
+Dr. Charles Degeneffe is the program advisor for the certificate program.
+He will meet with each certificate student to design an individualized program of study based on the student’s educational background and professional experience.
 Students may enroll in the certificate program and the master’s degree in Rehabilitation Counseling concurrently.